 "You, Sam Winchester, are mine," Dean said evenly, though his eyes were blazing.
-"And I, Dean Winchester, am yours until this world ends again and again and again and in hell, I'll still be yours."
+"And I, Dean Winchester, am yours until this world ends again and again and in hell, I'll still be yours."

 With a slightly shaky breath, Sam said, "You, Dean Winchester, are mine.
 And I, Sam Winchester, am yours until we burn the sun right out of the sky forever and I'll still be yours in the darkness, in death, in hell itself."

 Dean smiled and looked as though he'd lost his breath there for a moment.
-He brought Sam to his mouth, pressing one bloody handprint against Sam's cheek as they kissed, turning on the spot, encircled by the wind and their world around them.
+He brought Sam to his mouth, pressing one bloody hand print against Sam's cheek as they kissed, turning on the spot, encircled by the wind and their world around them.

 Humanity had no idea what was coming their way.

 "Jesus Christ, Dean!"
 Sam cried out, so close to coming he was starting to hyperventilate.
-"Gotta touch you, man…gotta let me kiss you."
+"Gotta touch you, man…gotta let me kiss you!"

-Finally, Dean relinquished his iron grip on Sam enough so he could turned around and pull Dean's face directly to his own and claim those lips in a brutal, breathless kiss.
+Finally, Dean relinquished his iron grip on Sam enough that he could turn around and pull Dean's face directly to his own and claim those lips in a brutal, breathless kiss.
 Sam palmed Dean's cock through his jeans, still rock hard and hot even through the material.
 He went to drop to his knees, but Dean caught him by the elbows and brought him back up again.

 "Have to make tracks, Sammy," he said with a wry smile.
 "C'mon."